-Site Reference Site Details Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/12 Webheath ADR 34.37ha (gross) 22.34ha (net) 234 (s) 366 (d) 27 dph Site needs specific FRA and mitigation measures and drainage assessments.
-There are also ongoing contentious issues surrounding development of this site.
-Furthermore, at this point in time, reliance on this site to meet development needs in this plan period is unclear.
-NPPF (para 85) states that planning permission for the permanent development of safeguarded land should only be granted following a local plan review which proposes the development (G) No LOQ information received, however subsequent documentation indicates some delivery by 2013.
-Furthermore, consultation response to RBC/BDC growth options consultation indicates that only 350 dwellings of the 600 dwelling capacity can be delivered in yrs 0-5.
-In the light of outstanding issues, suggest yrs 0-5 (234) and yrs 10+ (366)
+Site Reference Site Details Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions Consider delivery 0-5 vrs 2010/12 (BORLP4 site 213) Webheath ADR 34.37ha (gross) 22.34ha (net) 234 (s) 366 (d) 27 dph Site needs specific FRA and mitigation measures and drainage assessments.
+Officers are aware of this Council's refusal of planning permission on 22nd May 2013 for a proposal on part of this site.
+The refusal was based upon the proposals additional traffic generation on the local road network coupled with the lack of suitable infrastructure to support the development and the lack of suitable infrastructure to support the development and the lack of contribution towards the wider highway network infrastructure; However this does not alter the fact that the proposal site and the remainder of the Webheath Consultation response to RBC/BDC growth options consultation indicates that only 350 dwellings of the 600 dwelling capacity can be delivered in yrs 0-5.
+In the light of outstanding issues.
+This site should continue to contribute towards the SHLAA.
+Suggest yrs 0-5 (234) and yrs 6-10 (366)

-Site Reference Site Details Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions Upper Norgrove House (Part of Webheath ADR) (34 dwgs) Site identified as surplus under the Disposal of Assets programme.
+Site Reference Site Details Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions Strategic Site is capable of sustainable delivery in the short to medium term, subject to necessary infrastructure being delivered.
+(G) (BORLP4 site 213) Upper Norgrove House (Part of Webheath ADR) (34 dwgs) Site identified as surplus under the Disposal of Assets programme.
 NPPF (para 85) states that planning permission for the permanent development of safeguarded land should only be granted following a local plan review which proposes the development (B) LOQ information indicates immediate deliverability of site and bridleway realignment is not considered to hinder this.
-Therefore yrs 0-5 2010/13 Brockhill East Green Belt 27.73ha (gross) 18ha (net) 400 (s) 22 dph Early progression of this site would promote comprehensive development within the Brockhill area enabling the delivery of necessary infrastructure to this area.
+Therefore yrs 0-5

+Site Reference Site Details Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/13 (BORLP4 site 212) Brockhill East (Green Belt) 27.73ha (gross) 18ha (net) 400 (s) 22 dph Early progression of this site would promote comprehensiv e development within the Brockhill area enabling the delivery of necessary infrastructure to this area.
 (G) LOQ indicate no constraints to deliverability.
 However there are connectivity issues with land to the east of the railway line which need resolving ahead of development of this site.
-Consider delivery 6-10 yrs

-Site Reference Site Details Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/14 Brockhill West Green Belt 9.86ha (gross) 6.4ha (net) 150 (s) 23 dph Minerals investigation indicated that there were no aggregates suitable for excavation within this site.
-Therefore there are no physical constraints to delivery (G) LOQ indicate no constraints to deliverability and willingness to progress development on site.
-Suggest delivery 0-5 yrs 2010/27 Sandycroft, West Avenue 0.35ha 10 (d) 29 dph Landowner willing to dispose of site for development.
-Some issues surrounding tenancy agreements (B) Suggest delivery 6-10 yrs Sub Total 2217
+Delivery information indicates yrs 6-10 2010/14 Brockhill West Green Belt 9.86ha (gross) 6.4ha (net) (s) 23 dph Minerals investigation indicated that there were no aggregates suitable for excavation within this site.
+Cross boundary growth investigation indicates that site is unsuitable for development due to its close proximity to the Hewell Grange Historic Park and Garden (G) LOQ indicate no constraints to deliverability and willingness to progress development on site.
+However, with Hewell Grange Historic Park & Garden information in mind, suggest site be dropped as site considered unable to contribute to meeting Redditch's housing target at this stage